FreaKzero/nms-companion/README.md

 **No Man's Sky Companion** is a utility tool for players of *No Man's Sky*.
 It allows you to read and parse your save files, providing useful information and tools to help you manage your universe more efficiently.

+See future developments, ideas and bugfixes in [protocol.md](protocol.md)

 ![Screenshot of No Man's Sky Companion](screenshots/1.PNG)

 ## Features